CRISIS LINE: 918-341-9400 | TOLL FREE: 888-372-9400 info@safenetservices.org

 Crisis Line

-Our 24-hour Crisis Line is a hotline where victims of domestic violence and sexual assault in Rogers and Mayes Counties can find immediate help.
-Call our crisis line at:
+Our 24-hour Crisis Line is a hotline where victimes of domestic violence and sexual assault in both Rogers and Mayes County can seek immediate help.

 (Rogers County) 918-341-9400 or (Mayes County) 888-372-9400.